-All of the following criteria must be met: the patient is ≥18 AND <65 years old; the patient has a diagnosis of diabetes; the hypoglycemia can be explained by insulin administration with inadequate oral intake; the hypoglycemia promptly responded to a single administration of dextrose or glucagon as per the Medical Directive and/or consumed oral glucose or other complex carbohydrates; this was a single isolated episode of symptomatic hypoglycemia within the past 24 hours; the blood glucose is ≥4.0mmol/L after treatment; the patient has returned to their normal level of consciousness and is asymptomatic; a complete set of vital signs are within expected normal ranges; A٨ not an intentional overdose; the hypoglycemia must not be related to alcohol or substance abuse or withdrawal; no seizure or reported history of seizure prior to paramedic treatment; not on an oral hypoglycemic medication; hypoglycemia is not considered to be related to an acute medical illness, and; the patient is not pregnant.
-In add lition to the above criteria, if all of the following requirements have been met, the it can be discharged by paramedics: the patient has access to appropriate carbohydrates; a responsible adult agrees to remain with the patient for the next 4 hours; all of the patient or substitute decision makers questions were answered and a care plan was developed; the patient or substitute decision maker has been advised to follow up with their primary health care team or provider;
+- □ the patient is $\geq$ 18 AND <65 years old; - □ the patient has a diagnosis of diabetes; - the hypoglycemia can be explained by insulin administration with inadequate oral intake; - the hypoglycemia promptly responded to a single administration of dextrose or glucagon as per the Medical Directive and/or consumed oral glucose or other complex carbohydrates; - this was a single isolated episode of symptomatic hypoglycemia within the past 24 hours; - □ the blood glucose is ≥4.0mmol/L after treatment; - the patient has returned to their normal level of consciousness and is asymptomatic; - □ a complete set of vital signs are within expected normal ranges;

+- not an intentional overdose; - the hypoglycemia must not be related to alcohol or substance abuse or withdrawal; - □ no seizure or reported history of seizure prior to paramedic treatment; - not on an oral hypoglycemic medication; - □ hypoglycemia is not considered to be related to an acute medical illness, and; - □ the patient is not pregnant.

+In addition to the above criteria, if all of the following requirements have been met, the patient can be discharged by paramedics:

+- □ the patient has access to appropriate carbohydrates; - a responsible adult agrees to remain with the patient for the next 4 hours; - all of the patient or substitute decision makers questions were answered and a care plan was developed; - □ the patient or substitute decision maker has been advised to follow up with their primary health care team or provider;

-clear instructions to call 911 were provided should symptoms redevelop; patient or substitute decision maker has the ability to access 911 should symptoms redevelop, and patient or substitute decision maker consents to the discharge.
+- □ clear instructions to call 911 were provided should symptoms redevelop; - patient or substitute decision maker has the ability to access 911 should symptoms redevelop, and - □ patient or substitute decision maker consents to the discharge.